 But then it gets REALLY interesting!

-The B158 features interchangeable LED modules (!!) and I've stocked up on a whole bunch of them, including red, green, infra-red and ultra-violet.
-Each LED is mounted in a solid brass “pill” for efficient heat distribution and allows the B158 to deliver frequency-specific coloured light over vast distances, or huge areas, with a flick of the wrist.
-This is HUGE, people!
+The B158 features interchangeable LED modules (!!) and I've stocked up on a whole bunch of them, including red, green, infrared and ultra-violet.
+Each LED is mounted in a solid brass “pill” for efficient heat distribution and allows the B158 to deliver frequency-specific coloured light over vast distances, or wide areas, with a flick of the wrist.

 The red module is especially important for game viewing and hunting because it doesn't disturb animals the way white light does, and also preserves our night-vision.
 My module is fitted with a Cree XPE LED that produces a particular frequency of red light (630nm), not a filter in front of a white LED which always produces disappointing results (a filter blocks most of the light and the colour is never "pure").